Honeyguide was founded on a simple belief: good work only matters when it is used.

-Honeyguide was founded on the belief that good science needs to be understood and used.
-Like the honeyguide bird that leads others to what matters, our team guides scientists and organisations to communicate with strategy, clarity and purpose.
+Like the honeyguide bird that leads people to hidden honey, our team helps organisations communicate complex information with strategy, clarity and purpose.

 Dr Tali Hoffman, Founder and Director